Shakahola Forest incident

 The Shakahola Forest incident, also known as the Shakahola massacre, involved a religious cult in Kenya led by Paul Nthenge Mackenzie, founder of Good News International Ministries, an apocalyptic Christian group.
-The incident came to public attention in March of 2023 when a concerned man reported to the police that his wife and daughter, who had traveled from Nairobi, Kenya, to join Paul Nthenge Mackenzie's remote Good News International Ministries in Kilifi County had not returned.
+The incident came to public attention in March of 2023 when a concerned man reported to the police that his wife and daughter, who had traveled from Nairobi, Kenya, to join Mackenzie's remote Good News International Ministries in Kilifi County had not returned.

 Upon investigating the community, police discovered emaciated people and shallow graves.
 They rescued fifteen members of the group who revealed that they had been instructed to starve themselves to death to "meet Jesus".
 Despite the rescue efforts, four of the fifteen followers died before reaching the hospital due to their critical condition.

 Incident

 Over the following three weeks, police began their search of the 800 acre property, finding more shallow graves and additional survivors who were starving to death.
 The first bodies recovered from the graves were mostly children.
-One of the graves is believed by police to contain the bodies of five members of the same family – three children and their parents.
-One of the graves had up to six people inside it while another one had twelve children in it.
+Police believed one of the graves contained the bodies of five members of the same family – three children and their parents.
+One of the graves contained up to six bodies while another one had bodies of twelve children.
 Some of the bodies were not buried.
 Authorities also discovered a number of other emaciated individuals, including one who had been buried alive for three days and was later taken to a hospital for treatment.
 Local authorities began requesting assistance from other jurisdictions to help with efforts at the commune.

 Authorities believed that an unknown number of missing people were still hiding in the forest on the commune and evading authorities while continuing to fast.
 Authorities reported that members of the commune were actively trying to hinder their efforts to find survivors.

 According to testimonies to police, Mackenzie told his followers "the fast would count only if they gathered together, and offered them his farm as a fasting venue.
 They were not to mingle with anyone from the 'outside' world if they wanted to go to heaven and were to destroy all documents given by the government, including national IDs and birth certificates."
 On 26 May, Interior Cabinet Secretary Kithure Kindiki alleged that Mackenzie hired criminals armed with crude weapons to kill followers who changed their minds about fasting and wanted out, as well as those who took too long to die.

 As of 10 May 2023, 133 deaths were reported including eight who were rescued but later died.
 The majority of deaths were of children, with women being the next largest group, according to Interior Minister Kithure Kindiki.
 He additionally stated that not all deaths were by starvation, saying that "there were other methods used, including hurting them, just by physical and preliminary observations."
 Autopsies conducted on more than 100 bodies showed that the victims died of starvation, strangulation, suffocation and blunt trauma.
 The Kenyan Red Cross reported on 30 April that 410 individuals, including 227 minors, were missing.